posit-dev/positron/extensions/positron-python/.github/test_plan.md

 **ALWAYS**:

 -   Make sure to use `Reload Window` between tests to reset your environment
--   Note that environment files only apply under the debugger and Jedi
+-   Note that environment files only apply under the debugger

 -   [ ] Environment variables in a `.env` file are exposed when running under the debugger
--   [ ] `"python.envFile"` allows for specifying an environment file manually (e.g. Jedi picks up `PYTHONPATH` changes)
+-   [ ] `"python.envFile"` allows for specifying an environment file manually
 -   [ ] `envFile` in a `launch.json` configuration works
 -   [ ] simple variable substitution works